lasit/homelab-proxmox-cluster/docs/reference/services.md

 - ✅ Access via Tailscale VPN only
 - ⚠️ SSL certificates not configured
 - ✅ Database restricted to Nextcloud IP
+- ✅ IoT VLAN isolated from internal networks
+- ✅ Neighbor VLAN isolated from all internal networks

 ## 📊 Performance Metrics